Lyn Paul website gif. Lyn Paul website banner.

 Aug

-East End gangsters Ronnie and Reggie Kray are allowed out of prison on 11th August to attend their mother's funeral.
+East End gangsters Ronnie and Reggie Kray are allowed out of prison on Wednesday, 11th August to attend the funeral of their mother, Violet.

 On 14th August 34 UK branches of Barclays Bank open on a Saturday morning for the first time since 1969.

-The President-elect of Lebanon, Bashir Gemayel, is killed in a bomb explosion in East Beirut.
+The President-elect of Lebanon, Bashir Gemayel, and 26 other Phalange politicians are killed in a bomb explosion in East Beirut on 14th September.

 Thousands of people in the UK stop work on 22nd September in support of the National Health Service workers claim for higher pay.